Alexwcjung/GRAD25-Acoustic/README.md

 ##### (1) Chi-Square Test

 **Purpose**
-> A chi-square test was conducted to determine whether the frequency of vowel substitutions ([ʊ], [u], [o]) differed significantly from what would be expected by chance.
-The >results indicated a statistically significant difference (χ² = 15.3, p < .01), suggesting that learners substituted [u] for /ʊ/ more frequently than expected, reflecting a > systematic substitution pattern.
+A chi-square test will be conducted to determine whether the frequency distribution of vowel substitutions ([ʊ], [u], [o]) differs significantly from what would be expected by chance.
+If a statistically significant difference is found (e.g., χ² = 15.3, p < .01), this would suggest that learners substitute [u] for /ʊ/ more frequently than expected, reflecting a systematic substitution pattern

 ##### (2) One-Way ANOVA (F1/F2 Analysis)